awsdocs/amazon-emr-release-guide/doc_source/emr-presto-ldap.md

 When you create the cluster, you specify Presto and other applications that you want Amazon EMR to install\.
 The following examples also reference the configuration classification properties within a JSON, but you can also specify the configuration classification inline\.

-**To create a Presto cluster with LDAP authentication using the EMR management console**
+**To create a Presto cluster with LDAP authentication using the Amazon EMR console**

 1. Open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.